 - Bariatric Surgery – the most effective solution for weight loss

-The chart below shows just what can be expected in terms of the amount of weight loss in a 3 to 5 year period.
+The chart below shows just what can be expected in terms of the amount of weight loss in a 3 to 5-year period.

 As seen in the chart above, bariatric surgery presents a much more favorable rate of weight loss alongside higher success rates in keeping it off.
 The top-performing surgeries in the chart based on expected weight loss are gastric bypass and gastric sleeve surgery.
-The effects on obesity from these procedures have high success rates and low risks.
+The effects of obesity from these procedures have high success rates and low risks.
 The risk of obesity far surpasses the risk of bariatric surgery.

 Gastric sleeve (VSG) for instance, is currently the most sought-after surgical option that most patients undergo.
 And when compared to diet and exercise alone, you can see that there is a tremendous difference in the amount of weight loss.

 There are of course other options out there as well as revision surgery such as gastric sleeve revision for those who are looking to alter a previous weight loss surgery.
-To best determine which procedure is right for you, it is recommended that you fill out a pre-screen and have a patient coordinator help determine the answer.
+To determine which procedure is right for you, it is recommended that you fill out a pre-screen and have a patient coordinator help determine the answer.

 Is Bariatric Surgery in Mexico Safe?

 For many, the idea of undergoing bariatric surgery alone can cause anxiety as thoughts of concern and the unknowns flood their minds.
 Add to that the idea of traveling to another country and you are left with many factors that can feel uncomfortable.
-Tijuana, Mexico itself is not a very dangerous place to be and has been growing as a tourist attraction over the years.
+Tijuana, Mexico is not a very dangerous place to be and has been growing as a tourist attraction over the years.
 In terms of the safety of the hospital and doctor, it depends on the surgical center you choose.

 Recent Mexico Bariatric Center Facebook Reviews: (View Success Stories)